Data security: International standards

 The international standards ISO/IEC 27001:2013 and ISO/IEC 27002:2013 cover data security under the topic of information security, and one of its cardinal principles is that all stored information, i.e. data, should be owned so that it is clear whose responsibility it is to protect and control access to that data.
 The following are examples of organizations that help strengthen and standardize computing security:

 The Trusted Computing Group is an organization that helps standardize computing security technologies.

 The Payment Card Industry Data Security Standard (PCI DSS) is a proprietary international information security standard for organizations that handle cardholder information for the major debit, credit, prepaid, e-purse, automated teller machines, and point of sale cards.

 The General Data Protection Regulation (GDPR) proposed by the European Commission will strengthen and unify data protection for individuals within the EU, whilst addressing the export of personal data outside the EU.

+Safeguards

+The four types of technical safeguards are access controls, flow controls, inference controls, and data encryption.
+Access controls manage user entry and data manipulation, while flow controls regulate data dissemination.
+Inference controls prevent deduction of confidential information from statistical databases and data encryption prevents unauthorized access to confidential information.
+Health Insurance Portability and Accountability Act (HIPPA) is a law that requires entities such as healthcare providers to keep patient confidentiality for three reuired safeguards: administrative, physical, and technical.